Extranodal NK/T-cell lymphoma, nasal type

 What is extranodal NK/T-cell lymphoma?

-Extranodal NK/T-cell lymphoma, nasal type, is a rare fast-growing (high-grade) non-Hodgkin lymphoma that grows outside the lymphatic system (‘extranodal’), usually in the nose (‘nasal’).
-It can develop from two different kinds of lymphocyte (white blood cell):
+Extranodal NK/T-cell lymphoma, nasal type, is a rare fast-growing (high-grade) non-Hodgkin lymphoma.
+It grows outside the lymphatic system (‘extranodal’), usually in the nose (‘nasal’).
+The cells of origin are thought to be two different kinds of lymphocyte (white blood cell):

 Who gets extranodal NK/T-cell lymphoma?

-Extranodal NK/T-cell lymphoma, nasal type, is very rare in the western world but it is more common in people from Asia, Central America and South America.
-Only around 20 people are diagnosed with it in the UK each year.
+Extranodal NK/T-cell lymphoma, nasal type, is more common in people from Asia, Central America and South America.
+It is very rare in the western world and only around 20 people are diagnosed with it in the UK each year.
 It usually develops in people around 50 to 60 years old.
 It is more common in men than women.

 Extranodal NK/T-cell lymphoma, nasal type, is strongly linked to infection with a virus called Epstein-Barr virus (EBV).
-EBV is a very common virus that can cause glandular fever.
-After you’ve been infected with it, EBV stays in your body but it is normally kept under control by your immune system.
-If it is not kept under control, it can sometimes cause genetic changes in your lymphocytes that might turn into lymphoma.
+EBV is a very common virus, especially in young people, that can cause glandular fever.
+After you’ve been infected with it, EBV stays in your body but your immune system normally keeps it under control.
+Most people who have EBV infection do not develop lymphoma.
+However, sometimes it can cause genetic changes in your lymphocytes that might encourage lymphoma to develop.

 Symptoms of extranodal NK/T-cell lymphoma